Misinfo 101: Help students steer clear of misinformation

 Highlights of “Misinfo 101” include:

-• “Can You Search Like a Pro?”, a Check Center Mission in which students take their search skills to the next level by helping disinformation expert Cindy Otis research the “Birds Aren’t Real” conspiracy theory.
+- “Can You Search Like a Pro?”, a Check Center Mission in which students take their search skills to the next level by helping research the “Birds Aren’t Real” conspiracy theory.
+Hosted by disinformation expert Cindy Otis.

 Additional lessons and supplemental activities include: (Click to expand)

 To assign “Misinfo 101,” first sign in to or register for your free Checkology educator account (don’t worry, registration takes only a few clicks!).
-Create a class, assign a course, and select the “Misinfo 101” or “Misinfo 101 minicourse” preset options.
+Create a class, assign a course and select the “Misinfo 101” preset option.
 That’s it!
+Check out this short step-by-step video for everything you need to know about how to assign a preset course on the Checkology virtual classroom.

 More Resources